ETS-Next-Gen/writing_observer/docs/testing.md

 ## Preparing a Module for Testing

+The following workflow is a **HACK** while we work toward better testing infrastructure.
 Each module should define a `test.sh` at the root of the module's directory.
 This script should define how to run the tests for the module.

+### How Testing Ought to be

+We want to have a finite set of testing infrastructure.
+The types of tests we ought to support are

+- Client / dashboard tests
+  - Basic: we're not getting 500 errors on any pages (which can be semi-automatic from routes)
+  - Advanced: things work as expected.
+- Python unit tests
+- Server-side integration tests
+- Data pipeline tests
+  - The very explicit models, like reducers, are designed to support this
+  - Also, query language, etc.
+  - This is related to replicability, which is important in science and in debugging in ways we discussed

+We should have an opinionated, recommended way to do things, included in the example template package.

 ## Running Tests